TomasUhrik/restaurant-picker/docs/product.md

 Having a well defined use-case I tried to see the product from the user's perspective and added 2 more requirements:

-1. Mobile friendly
+1. Mobile-first

-- Many (possibly most) conversations about where to go for lunch happen in a group already on the way out of the office or while waiting for the last members of the group.
+- Many (possibly most) conversations about where to go for lunch happen in a group already on the way out of the office or while waiting at the door for the last members of the group.

 2. Speed and performance

-- Being mobile oriented comes with the fact that internet connection might not always be ideal
+- Being mobile-first comes with the fact that internet connection might not always be ideal.
-- User has a clear idea of what they want and showing it to them immediately without unnecessary interaction improves satisfaction
-- As this is a "mock project" for the purposes of a job interview...
-I just wanted to show of my technical skills
+- As this is a "mock project" for the purposes of a job interview, I want to show-off my technical abilities.

 ## Outcome